thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 }
 ```

-Maybe not as straightforward as we thought.
+Okay, maybe not as straightforward as we thought.
 Why isn't it just a lone call to `expr()`?

 Recall that each call to expect eats up trailing whitespace when it consumes a token.
 But there's nothing to eat up any leading whitespace before we've called expect.
 We don't need to eat up leading whitespace for every expression, most expression are preceded by _something_.
-`program` by definition is preceded by nothing, however, so it must handle leading whitespace.
+`program`, however, is preceded by nothing by definition, so it must handle leading whitespace.
 Otherwise, our parser would be totally stumped by `"\n 3"`.

-After calling `expr()` we have some program-specific error handling.
+Program is on the hook for consuming our entire input string.
+But `expr` only consumes a singular valid expression.
+Any leftovers after that are program's problem.
-If we have any trailing tokens (i.e. we're not at `EndOfFile`), treat that as an error.
+Fortunately the answer is easy, treat them as an error.
 This handles a previous invalid example of ours:

 ```